 If you are registered to vote in Leon County, you have three ways to vote:

-Early Voting - Early Voting is available before each election.
-There are 10 Early Voting sites in Leon County, including the FSU Tucker Center and the FAMU Student Union.
-You can vote at any Early Voting site in the county.
+- Early Voting - Early Voting is available before each election.
+There are 10 Early Voting sites in Leon County, including the FSU and FAMU Student Unions.
 Visit our Early Voting page for further information.

 If you are registered in another county or state, contact your home county's elections office and request a Vote-By-Mail ballot be mailed to your mailing address in Leon County.
 After you complete your ballot, you must return it to your home county's elections office.
 Alternatively, you can Early Vote or vote on Election Day in your home county, but you will need to travel there.